WP Simple Pay Blog

 In the General tab, you can change the title, description, and form type based on your needs.
 To know more, check out this post on selecting the right payment form types.

-Alternatively, if you only want to accept recurring payments and disallow one-time payments, you can toggle on the button Subscription, instead of One time.
+Alternatively, if you only want to accept recurring payments and disallow one-time payments, you can toggle on the button Subscription instead of One time.

-Feel free to change the billing period as you wish.
-In this tutorial, let’s use the default values for the billing period — that is, billed every month.
+In this tutorial, let’s use the default values for the billing period – that is, billed every month.

 You can even customize how the subscription is managed by navigating to WP Simple Pay » Settings and then clicking on the Subscription Management tab in your WordPress dashboard.